RecaMedia/JayDMS-Dev/README.md

 A Front-End Developer’s tool for rapid development, design, and content management.
 Easily build components, templates, post types and stashes to help generate your site structure and content.
 Read more at [JayDMS.com](http://jaydms.com/page/about).

-## Getting Started
+## Want to Contribute?

-All development files live under the `/development` folder.
+First read our [contributing](https://github.com/RecaMedia/JayDMS-Dev/blob/master/CONTRIBUTING.md) readme file prior to starting.
+With that said, keep in mind all development files live under the `/development` folder.
 The `/project` folder serves as an example _root directory_ for local development to test JayDMS.
 Make sure you have [Node JS](https://nodejs.org/en/), [Gulp JS](https://gulpjs.com/), and Apache/PHP (suggested for [Mac](https://www.mamp.info/en/) or [Windows](http://www.wampserver.com/en/download-wampserver-64bits/)) installed locally.
 If you have prepared your local environment, begin by following the steps below.

 **Navigate to development folder**
 ```sh